KevinKra/Notes/electronics/raspberryPi/readme.md

 1. how does a `semiconductor` behave in comparison to `insulators` and `conductors`?
 1. describe `low resistance` and `high resistance` in electrical circuits.
 1. what is an `ohm`?
+1. how does resistance occur? what does it generate?
 1. what does a `resistor` do?
 1. what is "voltage drop"?
 1. what calculation can you use to determine `ohms`? -- `voltage / amps = ohms`